trigaten/Learn_Prompting/docs/basics/zero_shot_cot.md

 </div>

 ## Results
-Zero-shot-CoT was also effective in improving results arithmetic, commonsense, and symbolic reasoning tasks.
+Zero-shot-CoT was also effective in improving results on arithmetic, commonsense, and symbolic reasoning tasks.
 However, unsurprisingly, it was usually not as effective as CoT prompting.
-A significant use case for Zero-shot-CoT is when obtaining few shot examples for CoT prompting is difficult.
+An important use case for Zero-shot-CoT is when obtaining few shot examples for CoT prompting is difficult.

 ## Ablations of Interest